 You have likely heard more than once that eating fruits and vegetables is good for your health.
 A healthy diet has a positive impact on your quality of life, so of course, it is sound advice.
 What you may not know, however, is that proper eating habits contribute to optimal vein health.
 Your veins are an integral part of your vascular system.
 They have the vital role of carrying nutrient-rich blood and oxygen throughout your body.
 With the right diet, you can keep your veins elastic, strong, and functioning at full capacity.

-Listed below are various ways to create a healthier lifestyle.
-If you’re searching for a diet for chronic venous insufficiency, use this blog as a guide to map out some foods you like that are also good for vein health.
+Listed below are various ways to create a healthier lifestyle, and ways to form a diet for venous insufficiency.
+If you’re searching for a diet for chronic venous insufficiency, use this blog as a guide to map out some foods you like that are good for vein health.
 If you are suffering from varicose veins or think you may have them, contact our team at Northern Illinois Vein Clinic for a customized treatment plan and dietary consulting.